Memory and Resource Management with Resource Groups

 Administrative Utilities and admin_group Concurrency

-The default resource group for database transactions initiated by LightDB-A Database SUPERUSER
+The default resource group for database transactions initiated by LightDB-A Database SUPERUSERs is the group named admin_group.
+The default CONCURRENCY value for the admin_group resource group is 10.

 Note Memory allocation changes that you initiate with

-may not take affect immediately due to resource consumption by currently running queries.
+ALTER RESOURCE GROUPmay not take affect immediately due to resource consumption by currently running queries.
 Be sure to alter resource group parameters in advance of your maintenance window.

 Parent topic: LightDB-A Database Best Practices